8 unmissable movies about the Netherlands in WWII

 4. Memories of Anne Frank (Anne Frank: Mijn Beste Vriendin)

-Particularly special about Hanneli’s story is that she survived the war.
+One particularly special thing about Hanneli’s story is that she survived the war.
 She’s appeared in multiple documentaries about her experience and her knowledge of Anne, while this movie is based on her memoir.

 It’s worth noting that this movie was inexplicably produced by Italians, with Italian actors — but it’s ridiculously well dubbed in English.
 Bonus: it has Dutch subtitles, so you can practice some Dutch along the way.

-Why we love this film: Simultaneously an insider and outsider look into the life of Anne Frank, this movie is a tearjerker and will bring on all the feels.
+Why we love this film: This movie is a tearjerker that simultaneously offers an insider and outsider look into Anne Frank’s life and will bring on all the feels.

 Where to watch it: Videoland